Hevarh1/CarRacing/README.md

 and setup the game environment in addition to change the parameters by experience and optimize them to have a better performance and getting more rewards from the Car Racing game.
-This is the modified code from the original (https://github.com/Narsil/rl-baselines) and we added the Bayseian optimization to optimize the following parameters:
+This is the modified code from the original (https://github.com/Narsil/rl-baselines) and we added the Bayesian optimization to optimize the following parameters:
 <ul>
   <li>Spectral radius in Echo state network </li>
   <li>The size of the Conv and ESN output weights</li>